remix-run/history/README.md

 unlisten()
 ```

-Read more about getting started [in the documentation](http://rackt.github.io/history/stable/GettingStarted.html)!
+You can find many more examples [in the documentation](https://github.com/rackt/history/tree/master/docs)!

 ### Thanks